Sixshaman/DDSTextureLoaderVk/README.md

 Creates a `VkImage` from a data buffer.
 Assumes the device supports only minimal required image limits.

 Parameters:
 * `vkDevice`:           Vulkan logical device used to create the image.
 * `ddsData`:            DDS data buffer.
 * `ddsDataSize`:        The size of the buffer provided in `ddsData`.
 * `texture`:            A pointer to the `VkImage` handle that gets created based on DDS data.
 * `subresources`:       The returned list of image subresource metadatas.
 * `maxsize`:            The maximum size of the image in a single dimension, in texels.
-* `alphaMode`:     The address by which the image alpha mode gets written.
+* `outImageCreateInfo`: The address by which the instance of `VkImageCreateInfo` used to create the texture gets written.
 May be `NULL`.
-* `isCubeMap`:     The address by which, if the image is cubemap, `true` will be written.
-Otherwise, `false` will be written.
+* `outAlphaMode`:       The address by which the image alpha mode gets written.
 May be `NULL`.

 ### LoadDDSTextureFromFile
 Creates a `VkImage` from a file.
 Assumes the device supports only minimal required image limits.

 Parameters:
 * `vkDevice`:           Vulkan logical device used to create the image.
 * `fileName`:           The file path of the image.
 * `texture`:            A pointer to the `VkImage` handle that gets created based on DDS data.
 * `ddsData`:            The loaded image file contents that get returned back to the user.
 * `subresources`:       The returned list of image subresource metadatas.
 * `maxsize`:            The maximum size of the image in a single dimension, in texels.
-* `alphaMode`:     The address by which the image alpha mode gets written.
+* `outImageCreateInfo`: The address by which the instance of `VkImageCreateInfo` used to create the texture gets written.
 May be `NULL`.
-* `isCubeMap`:     The address by which, if the image is cubemap, `true` will be written.
-Otherwise, `false` will be written.
+* `outAlphaMode`:       The address by which the image alpha mode gets written.
 May be `NULL`.

 ### LoadDDSTextureFromMemoryEx
 Creates a `VkImage` from a data buffer.
 An extended version of `LoadDDSTextureFromMemory`.